 Due to space constraints, it may not always be feasible to install a car seat rear-facing on a plane.
 If possible, though, it’s the preferred way for children who are still in the rear-facing group.

 Lightweight and Compact

 This car seat weighs in at less than 10 pounds.
-This makes it a great choice for one-handed carrying and make navigating airports a little easier.
-If you do decide to strap it to luggage, it’s generally not heavy enough to cause anything to tip over.
+This makes it a great choice for one-handed carrying and makes navigating airports a little easier.
+If you decide to strap it to luggage, it’s generally not heavy enough to cause anything to tip over.

 Only Good to 40 Pounds

 This seat is only for use with children who weigh less than 40 pounds — i.e., younger infants and toddlers.
 Larger or older children will need a different option.

 This is a great car seat for travel.
 Looking for a car seat to be your daily ride and for traveling, though?
 You may want to consider a different option.

 This does offer padding and cushioning, but it’s not as significant as in some other models, so it’s a little less comfortable than other seats on the market.

 |Dimensions||18.5 inches by 22 inches by 25.5 inches|